wangyihaier/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 2. On the IoT Hub blade Basics tab, enter the following:

-   - **Subscription**: Select the subscription you are using for this hands-on lab
+   - **Subscription**: Select the subscription you are using for this hands-on lab.

-   - **Resource group**: Choose Use existing and select the hands-on-lab-SUFFIX resource group
+   - **Resource group**: Choose Use existing and select the hands-on-lab-SUFFIX resource group.

-   - **Region**: Select the location you are using for this hands-on lab
+   - **Region**: Select the location you are using for this hands-on lab.

-   - **IoT Hub Name**: Enter a unique name, such as smartmeter-hub-SUFFIX
+   - **IoT Hub Name**: Enter a unique name, such as smartmeter-hub-SUFFIX.

      ![The Basics blade for IoT Hub is displayed, with the values specified above entered into the appropriate fields.](./media/iot-hub-basics-blade.png 'Create IoT Hub Basic blade')